Leralubiteklery/TaskListsRealm/README.md

 # TaskListsRealm

 Study project meant to learn how to work with Realm.
-This is a task list app that allows user to add, edit, delete a task list and to add to each list a task (also edit theam and delete).
+This is a task list app that allows user to add, edit, delete a task list and to add to each list a task (also edit them and delete).
 Task are grouped by completed / current sections.
 All data is stored in Realm locally.

 First screen - TaskListsVC with the following functionalities:
 - sorting lists